Fuwn/xp/README.md

 ![Windows XP Logo](./assets/logo.png)

-Although Microsoft does not support Windows XP updates any more, I'm sure there are still many users using it due to their personal habits or job demands.
+Although Microsoft does not support Windows XP updates anymore, I'm sure there are still many users using it due to their personal habits or job demands.
 Therefore, XP's product keys may be necessary even now.
 Here lies the most comprehensive list of Windows XP product keys.